 Listing hopes and fears helps people recognise they are two sides of the same coin.
 They are then able to switch their mindset from a concern to a hope relatively easily.
 SWOT helps people take a step back from day-to-day activity.
-It encourages them to think about think more widely or longer term about things like training needs, or changing environments.
+It encourages them to think more widely or longer-term about things like training needs, or changing environments.
 The impact of Covid-19 arose during this exercise.

 Decide business strands